New Museum exhibit shows what it would be like to see a T-Rex and a Velociraptor fuck - The Beaverton

 The setting, which includes a full T-Rex and skeleton, also features an interactive diorama and headsets describing their hypothetical tryst.

 “There is a lot we know about from the Jurassic era, but the fact is there is a lot we don’t know,” detailed Mitchum.
 “For example, we don’t know whether the was entirely carnivorous, or if it ever actually met a velociraptor.
 Maybe it found something incredibly attractive about the way the velociraptor swallowed its prey.
-Maybe the velociraptor never thought it would fall for a T-Rex, but there was just something about this tall stranger that really turned it on.
+Maybe the velociraptor never thought it would for a T-Rex, but there was just something about this tall stranger that really turned it on.
 Maybe the velociraptor’s roommate happened to be away, so the pair would have the entire cavern to themselves…for the whole night.”

 While some visitors have reported surprise at the exhibit, most have been thrilled.